IBM/invoke-wml-using-cognos-custom-control/README.md

    ![](https://github.com/IBM/invoke-wml-using-cognos-custom-control/blob/master/images/scoring-url-appjs.png)

  * Push the application on IBM Cloud.
+Before running the following command, please make sure you are logged-in to IBM Cloud using cli and able to run commands.
+For more information, refer this [link](https://console.bluemix.net/docs/cli/reference/ibmcloud/bx_cli.html#ibmcloud_cli).

    ```
-   bx cf push <unique name of application>
+   ibmcloud cf push <unique name of application>
    ```
  * Get the deployed application URL.
-URL will be used in next step.
+URL will be ```https://<name of application>.mybluemix.net```.
+This URL will be used in next step.

    ![](https://github.com/IBM/invoke-wml-using-cognos-custom-control/blob/master/images/app-url-node.png)